tsc-buddy/AzureGBC2018/README.md

 ### What you will learn

-At the end of this session you should hopefully have a bit of insight into Azure Recovery Services and how you can leverage them for migration, DR and backup purposes.
+At the end of this session you should hopefully have a bit of insight into Azure Recovery Services and how you can leverage them for migration and DR purposes.
 An area we shall pay specific attention to is Azure Site Recovery, you should be leaving with an understanding around the approach you should be taking when considering ASR as a DR or Migration solution and some of the considerations to keep in mind when planning, prepping and executing.

 During the following lab, we shall deploy a small environment consisting of a virtual machine, Vnet, storage accounts and the components required for it to run followed by an Azure Recovery Services Vault.
-From here, we will enable replication of the VM to another region of Azure and run through some of the recovery plan options that you have available....
+From here, we will enable replication of the VM to another region of Azure....

 ## Lab Steps

 ### Deploying VM Resources in Azure

-First up, once you are logged in, lets create the resources we need for this lab.
+First up, once you are logged into Azure, lets create the resources we need for this lab.

 1. Select 'Create a resource' and look for 'Windows Server 2016 VM'